You can download a PDF version here or view the Plan on the web pages below

 The Taungurung Clans were the first people of the rivers, valleys and mountains in this region.
 Before European settlement, the hills were covered in forests and open grassy woodlands dominated the valleys.
 More recently, this area has been dominated by agricultural land.
 Natural events, such as drought and fire, also shape the landscape.

-The many waterways yield a good quality and quantity of water, which provides economic (agriculture and tourism), ecological, social (lifestyle and and recreational (boating, fishing) services.
+The many waterways yield a good quality and quantity of water, which provides economic (agriculture and tourism), ecological, and social (lifestyle and and recreational (boating, fishing)) services.
 The remaining native vegetation is valued for the ecosystem services it provides as well as economic (tourism, forestry) and social (aesthetics, lifestyle) values it provides.
 Agricultural production is valued, and lifestyle opportunities of this area are increasingly appreciated by full-time and occasional residents.

 The future aspiration for the Upland Slopes is an area of inspired and diverse community participating widely in sustainable agriculture and lifestyle land-use, for conservation, production and tourism outcomes.